elb98rm/postcode-tools/docs/main/installation.md

 ## Datasets

 The raw codebase does not contain any of the datasets.
+It is not required to use them, but should you want to (which is recommended) which needs to be firstly downloaded from the ONS.

-This codebase uses the data from the ONS.
-It needs to be firstly downloaded.
-The appropriate files should be extracted and renamed as required.
+This download should be extracted, and the appropriate files need to be extracted and renamed as required.

 The first step is to download the latest dataset:

 * [geoportal.statistics.gov.uk](http://geoportal.statistics.gov.uk/)

-This allows a search for datasets.
 For example, at the time of writing, this is the dataset:

 * [NSPL (August 2018)](https://ons.maps.arcgis.com/home/item.html?id=3e4f5ac3c57a418b852a063bbccd8dbc)